 The Summer Peacebuilding Program (SPP), is a three-week long (six-week online)intensive training program designed to bridge the theory and practice of building peace in societies that are emerging from conflict, violence or war.

-SPP 2020 application process is now open.
+SPP 2021 application process is now open.
 To learn more about the 2021 online SPP, click here.
 To apply, click here.
 For any questions, please contact us at firstname.lastname@example.org.

 The SPP builds on the ‘Peace’ dimension that was explored for two years (2013 and 2014) in the Peace, Trade and Development program.